Learning in online and blended education

 You can find an overview of possible interesting online learning activities here.
 This database gives you an overview on how you can organize specific learning activities.
 Each theme provides information about the kind of learning activities, tools you could use to facilitate the learning activity and additional resources about this activity.

 To help you in redesigning your course, Educate-it offers several online courses to get you started.
-You can find an overview of all the online courses can here.
+You can find an overview of all the online courses here.